gixlg/gixlg.github.io/_posts/2019-02-27-i-m-a-developer-i-love-automation.md

   - 🇺🇸
 ---

-As lot of person in these days I also live in rented house.
+In these days a lot of people live in a rented house and I'm one of them.
-Every month I receive a mail with attached the fees about the gas or the electricity power for the apartment where I live, and every time I do these operations:
+Every month I receive an email with attached the fees about gas or electricity power for the apartment where I live, and every time I do these operations:
-1. label it with a specific name with the corresponding year and month.
+1. label it with a specific name with the corresponding year and month;
-2. save the attachments in a folder on Dropbox
+2. save the attachments in a Dropbox folder;
-3. insert that information in a sheet on Google Drive formatted as that.
+3. insert that information in a Google Drive sheet on a table like the following:
-(The value of fees and rent are fake, I don' like to share how much I pay 😀 )
+(The value of fees and rent are fake 😜 )

 <br/>
 <img src="{{ site.url }}/images/post-images/automation/SheetExpenses.png" >

-I've done that several times.
+I've done these operations several times.

-As all <del>good</del> developer **I'm lazy**.
+As all <del>good</del> developer, **I'm lazy**.

 <img src="{{ site.url }}/images/post-images/automation/homer.gif" >

-So I asked to myself: "Why I have to do the same operation manually every month?
+So I asked myself: "Why I have to do the same operation manually every month?
-Can I automate this operation?".
+Can I automate this stuff?".

-In the first step I tried with IFTTT, but is not so powerful to do what I had in mind (or maybe I simply don't know it much 😅️).
+In the first step, I tried with IFTTT, but is not so powerful to do what I had in mind (or maybe I simply don't know it much 😅️).

-After some research I tried with [Google App Script](https://script.google.com/home).
+After some research, I tried with [Google App Script](https://script.google.com/home).
-Basically it is a Google's service that allow to write application in a javascript with the possibility to interact with the API of the Google Services like GMail and Drive.
+Basically, it is a service that allows writing an application in Javascript with the possibility to use Google Service's API like GMail and Drive.

 <img style="width: 150px;" src="{{ site.url }}/images/post-images/automation/google-app-script.png" >

-With it I've done this small experiment:
+Using Google App Script I've done this small experiment:
 ```javascript
 function printMessagesInfo(messages){
   messages.forEach(function(message){